 - Total rows involved:

-- Sent - The number of rows returned
+- Sent - The number of rows PostgreSQL returned.

-- Examined - The number of rows it must examine to execute the query
+- Examined - The number of rows PostgreSQL believes it must examine to execute the query.

 - Exec Time